yaml/yaml-spec/spec/community.md

   This is currently the most active space to engage with the YAML community in real time.
-  Matrix provides a chat-room environment that feels very much like Slack.
+  Matrix (specifically the [Element](https://element.io/) client) provides a very modern chat-room environment for phone and desktop.
   Matrix is open source, federated and end-to-end encrypted.

 * IRC